jmforsythe/Newton-fractal-generator/README.md

 Additionally, I aim to add:
 * Exponential smoothing of the image to blend different shades of the same regions together
+* Multiprocessing support to divide the image into sections to generate concurrently